China–United States relations: 2025 tensions

-On October 10, 2025, U.S. President Donald Trump announced that a 100% tariff on goods imported from China would take effect on November 1.
+On 10 October 2025, US President Donald Trump announced that a 100% tariff on goods imported from China would take effect on 1 November.
 This decision was viewed as part of an escalation in trade tensions between the two countries.

-On October 12, 2025, China's Ministry of Commerce responded to the Trump administration's new tariffs by calling them "hypocritical" and defending Beijing's decision to restrict exports of rare earth elements.
+On 12 October 2025, China's Ministry of Commerce responded to the Trump administration's new tariffs by calling them "hypocritical" and defending Beijing's decision to restrict exports of rare earth elements.
 The ministry stated that China's export controls were a response to a series of measures by Washington, including adding Chinese companies to a trade blacklist and imposing port fees on Chinese ships.
 This incident is the latest example of escalating tensions in economic and trade relations between China and the United States.
-Trump issued a warning regarding the possibility of canceling a forthcoming meeting with Xi Jinping in South Korea later this month, which is scheduled to take place during the Asia-Pacific Economic Cooperation (APEC) summit.
+Trump issued a warning regarding the possibility of canceling a forthcoming meeting with Xi Jinping in South Korea later that month, which was scheduled to take place during the Asia-Pacific Economic Cooperation (APEC) summit.
 In a telephone conversation that occurred in October 2025 between Vice Premier He Lifeng and US Treasury Secretary Scott Besant, both parties reached an agreement to initiate a new series of trade discussions "at the earliest opportunity."

 Important issues

 Relations between the two world powers have historically been stable, punctuated by several periods of open conflict, most notably during the Korean War and the Vietnam War.
-The United States and China have mutual environmental, political, economic, and security interests, such as climate change and the non-proliferation of nuclear weapons, but there remain perennial concerns, such as human rights in China, as well as cross-strait relations and the US's attitude towards the One China policy.
+The United States and China have mutual environmental, political, economic, and security interests, such as climate change and the non-proliferation of nuclear weapons, but there remain perennial concerns, such as cross-strait relations and the US's attitude towards the One China policy.
 China is the second largest foreign creditor of the United States, after Japan.
-China's expansion in the Indo-Pacific has triggered pushback from the U.S. and its partners in the region.
+China's expansion in the Indo-Pacific has triggered pushback from the US and its partners in the region.
 The two countries remain in dispute over territorial issues in the South China Sea; China claims sovereignty over large swaths of the South China Sea; the United States instead sees much of this ocean as international waters, and as such claims the right of its warships and aircraft to conduct military operations within them.

 Military issues

 China's military expenditure and planning

 China's investment in its military is growing rapidly; the United States remains convinced that the PRC conceals the real extent of this expansion, a view shared by many independent analysts.
 China claims it spent a total of $45 billion over the course of 2007, an average of $123 million per day.
-That same year, the U.S. military spent $548.8 billion, or an average $1.66 billion per day.
-U.S. estimates of Chinese military expenditure range between $85 billion and $125 billion.
+That same year, the US military spent $548.8 billion, or an average $1.66 billion per day.
+US estimates of Chinese military expenditure range between $85 billion and $125 billion.